 A Guide to the Best Places to Visit in Devon

 Sandy beaches?
 Check.
 Plenty of history, dating from medieval times?
 Check.
-Stunningly beautiful nature?
+Beautiful nature?
 Check.
 Devon really does have it all.
-If you’re spending some time in the West Country, we at Plum Guide have assembled the absolute best places to visit in Devon, so all you have to do is enjoy yourself.
+If you’re spending some time in the West Country, we here at Plum Guide have used our expert travel knowledge to assemble this guide to the absolute best places to visit in Devon, so all you have to do is enjoy yourself.

 If you want to be on Devon’s it-list (and we know you do) then Salcombe is the place to be.
 A gorgeous stone town, it sits within the South Devon Area of Outstanding Natural Beauty.
 Thanks to its hilly landscape and teetering houses there, it has a Mediterranean feel, with palm trees and pastel-coloured houses.
 With plenty of restaurants, bars and a summer-long calendar of fireworks, festivals and other events, it’s truly the happening spot, and one of the must-see places to visit in Devon.